biud436/MZ/README.md

 This plugin package includes helpful features to get you on your way to create your game in RPG Maker MZ.

+## Developer's Note

+During the RPG Maker MV era, I wrote over 150+ plugins since 2015.
+However, after the release of RPG Maker MZ and my transition into a web development career, I found myself with less time to work.
+By the time I got home from work, I was completely exhausted and couldn’t do anything.
+This made porting plugins very challenging.
+In the five years following MZ’s release, I managed to port only around 40+ plugins.
+Meanwhile, many plugins with similar functionalities were released, leading some to lose the will to port them.
+Today, the presence of numerous AIs further diminishes my motivation.

+However, I have not stopped coding and continue to be actively involved, promptly addressing any incoming issues.
+Although I mostly participate in Korean communities (such as Discord), I always keep an eye on GitHub issues—so please feel free to actively use the issue tracker.

 ## How to upstream to `MV` repository

 to upstream to `MV` repository, you need to follow the steps below: